aarochuk/vial_take_home/README.md

     - `formDataId`: the relational foreign key id of the formData

 ### Testing
-There is a simple test that should test the API, these test cases require the server to be running in order to run the tests.
+There is a simple test that should test the API, these test cases require the server to be running in order to run the tests, you can start the server and populate the database with the seed data using the first 6 steps in the Running the Project Locally section.
 If the server is running you can run the test with the following command
 - `npm run test`

 Unfortunately I was unable to host the website online, nevertheless, thank you for the OA I was able to learn alot and it was fun.